Lupalop/Dikta/Dikta.md

 ## Troubleshooting
 - If you encounter any errors or issues while running the game, ensure that you have installed all dependencies correctly and that your Python environment is set up properly.
-- If you encounter any specific errors, try searching online for solutions or consult the game's documentation (if available).
+- If you encounter any errors, please report the issue as a bug in the repository.

 Thank you for playing Dikta!
-We hope you enjoy it.
 More episodes to come in the future.